-Trick Or Treat Studios – Quality Without Compromise
+Trick Or Treat Studios – Quality Horror Masks Without Compromise!

 I have been a collector of Halloween masks and collector’s busts since the early 80′s.
 When I used to read FAMOUS MONSTERS OF FILMLAND magazine one of my favorite parts of the magazine were the Captain Company ads in the back, in particular the ads for Don Post Studios and their amazing masks.
 I was always partial to the Grey Timberwolf but back then my parents wouldn’t buy me a Halloween mask for $42.75.

 Once I started working I could afford the masks I always wanted and thankfully I was not disappointed by any of my purchases.
 At one time, my collection of masks was over 125 but as time went on I started to notice something.
 The quality of the masks started to go down and the prices started going up.
 This really disillusioned me to the whole mask collecting thing…it was no longer fun feeling ripped off everytime I bought something.
 The box that would arrive at my door with my newest treasure ended up looking nothing like the picture in the catalog or on the website!
 Very often the masks now looked like they were painted by children and the latex pours were so thin that the masks would collapse on themselves, even when properly stuffed.
 Who knows, since many of these masks are now being outsourced to China, maybe they are painted by children!
 Thankfully this is all changing now…thanks in part to some new kids on the block, Trick Or Treat Studios!